tzeikob/javascript-patterns/foundational/callback/README.md

 });
 ```

-> NOTE: We are using the `setTimeout` function in order to mimic the execution of an asynchronous operation in a future event loop cycle.
+> We are using the `setTimeout` function in order to mimic the execution of an asynchronous operation in a future event loop cycle.

 ### Callback which returns a value back ###